 Introduction to PostgreSQL Datetime

 In every database, some data types help to store and manipulate values related to date and time or both togetherly.
-In PostgreSQL too, we have 6 different data types that are present to store and manipulate dates and time in the database.
-Many functions help us to retrieve and manage them properly and efficiently as per use-case requirements and purposes.
-In this article, we will learn about the datatypes and syntaxes and examples of some of the most frequently used data and time-related functions that are used in PostgreSQL and discuss the timestamps and time zones.
+In PostgreSQL, too, we have 6 different data types that are present to store and manipulate dates and time in the database.
+Many functions help us retrieve and manage them properly and efficiently per use-case requirements and purposes.
+This article aims to provide an understanding of the datatypes, syntaxes, and examples of commonly used date and time-related functions in PostgreSQL.
+It will also delve into the concepts of timestamps and time zones.
 In this topic, we are going to learn about PostgreSQL Datetime.

 Datatypes for storing date and time